Berke-Ates/mlir-cf-pass/README.md

 This project implements an out-of-tree optimization tool with a pass resolving https://github.com/llvm/llvm-project/issues/55301.

 The pass converts index types in the CF operations to I64 by inserting index casts.
 Currently only `cf.br` is supported.
-The output type can be changed in `lib/CFIndexToInt.cpp:46` (Will be added as a command flag)
+The output type can be changed in `lib/CFIndexToInt.cpp:46` (will be added as a command flag)

 ## Building